 As a general rule, if one of your plants becomes infested with grey mould, it is better to remove it from your plantation entirely.
 Remove it and throw it away.
 This also goes for any parts of your plant that have bud rot that has not spread so far as you can see.
 Keeping an infected plant away from the rest of your garden is important, because bud rot will ruin the rest of your garden.

-Pests are the diseases that happen to your marijuana plant in the form of little flying insects.
-In fact, even cats and dogs can be pests to your marijuana plant but are far less likely to be so than insects.
+Pests are the diseases that happen to your cannabis plant in the form of little flying insects.
+In fact, even cats and dogs can be pests to your cannabis plant but are far less likely to be so than insects.
 Usually, the best way to handle pests is organically with permaculture techniques.
-If you let a pest problem get out of hand, your marijuana plant can be compromised as a result.
+If you let a pest problem get out of hand, your cannabis plant can be compromised as a result.

 Crickets and grasshoppers

-Crickets and grasshoppers can pose a serious threat to your marijuana plant if there are too many of them around.
-The danger is that they will feed on your marijuana plant, and just about every part of it.
-If they are not chewing on the leaves, then it is likely that they are burying holes in and around the soil in which your marijuana is growing.
+Crickets and grasshoppers can pose a serious threat to your cannabis plant if there are too many of them around.
+The danger is that they will feed on your cannabis plant, and just about every part of it.
+If they are not chewing on the leaves, then it is likely that they are burying holes in and around the soil in which your weed is growing.
 This breaks up the soil and creates an unhealthy environment for your plant.
 You can also notice if you have a problem with crickets or grasshoppers if there are brown patches on your leaves.

 You can try adding nematodes to your soil.
 This helps you deal with the problem organically.
 If you prepare the soil with organic compost before growing, the problem will be prevented.

 Aphids are probably the most common insect infestation that can occur on a cannabis plant.
 They can be hard to spot because they hide on the underside of the leaves on your plant.
 Not only do aphids chew on your plant, but they deposit a sweet substance called honeydew on the leaves.
 This can cause other insect problems like crickets and grasshoppers, who like to collect sweet things.